Trump and ‘MAGA Republican extremists’ threaten US democracy, Biden says

 Trump has been criticised for inaction during the January 6 attack, ignoring calls to intervene.
 Eventually, after hours of violence, he released a Twitter video calling for the rioters to leave the Capitol, though he reiterated his false claim of election fraud.

 “Go home.
 We love you.
-You’re very special,” Trump told the rioters in the video.
+You’re very special,” Trump told rioters in the video.
 “I know how you feel.”

 Biden appeared to take aim at those kinds of remarks in Thursday’s address.